zhaohuanyuu/ts-advanced/README.md

-# typescript vite template for debug
+# typescript vite starter

-typescript tutorial learning note.
+typescript vite tempalte for library or debug